govert/VibeServing/docs/vibestudio_spec.md

-# Dashboard / Mission Control Specification
+# VibeStudio / Mission Control Specification

-The dashboard provides a unified interface for interacting with a VibeServer during development.
+VibeStudio provides a unified interface for interacting with a VibeServer during development.

 ## Key features